How do braces work?

 Braces use constant, gentle pressure, which over time, move teeth into their proper positions.
 Your braces are at work every moment of your orthodontic treatment.
 Bone is remodelled as teeth move, so that specialised cells take bone away in the direction in which a tooth is moving, and other cells lay down new bone in the space where the tooth used to be.

-Removable braces or clear plastic aligners have flexible wires and/or plastic components which move either individual or whole groups of teeth.
+Removable braces have thin flexible wires, and clear removable aligners such as Invisalign have plastic components ,which move either individual or whole groups of teeth.

 Fixed braces have two main components: the brackets that are glued to your teeth and the main archwire that connects them.
 Each bracket is a tiny piece of metal or ceramic that is precisely engineered and shaped, customised for its corresponding tooth.
 The archwire is a thin wire bent to reflect your ‘ideal’ bite.
 In other words, it reflects the way we want you to look after treatment.